-FORS Fuel Expert
+FORS Fuel Card Services

-To help you make savings on fuel purchases, FORS has launched FORS Fuel Expert offering exclusive access to a range of discounted fuel cards.
+To help you make savings on fuel purchases, FORS launched FORS Fuel Card Services offering exclusive access to a range of discounted fuel cards.
+These cards are completely free for the FORS Community, saving you £12 annually per card.

-Whether you use diesel, petrol, or both, FORS Fuel Expert covers every major brand, offering competitive prices with a saving of up to four pence per litre off the national average pump price and up to 10 pence per litre off motorway pump prices.
+Whether you have diesel, petrol, or electric vehicles, FORS Fuel Card Services covers every major brand, offering competitive prices with a saving of up to 10 pence per litre off motorway pump prices.
+Receive access to regular certificates detailing the amount of fuel and emissions each vehicle is using with the CO2Count reporting tool.

-To find out more about FORS Fuel Expert, click here.
+To find out more about FORS Fuel Card Services, click here.